shunsock/fukinotou/README.md

 ```

 🚧 **Under Construction**
-- You can not use this feature currently, use aboev option instead.
+- You can not use this feature currently, use above option instead.
 - To install a specific version/tag, use:

 ```shell